joshuaNjordan85/k8sIstioEnvoyConsulLab/k8sWithConsul/README.md

-# k8s with consul
+# K8s With Consul
-We are going to leverage another [repo](https://github.com/hashicorp/demo-consul-101/tree/master/k8s) for this
+We are leveraging another repo here; I just wanted to centralize it for ease as we've changed the workflow a bit.